37 Different Types of Wasps in Georgia

 2. Guinea Paper Wasp

-The Guinea Paper Wasp (Polistes exclamans) is a wasp species commonly found in the state of Georgia.
+The Guinea Paper Wasp (Polistes exclamans) is a wasp species commonly found in Georgia.

 It is a medium-sized wasp with a black and yellow body and reddish-orange legs.